Long Beach City College logo

 Key Highlights

-• Founded in 1927, providing nearly a century of educational excellence in Southern California.
+• Founded in 1927, making it a long-standing educational institution in California.

-• Home to two expansive campuses: the historic Liberal Arts Campus (LAC) and the specialized Trades, Technology, and Community Learning (TTC) Campus.
+• Features two primary campuses: the Liberal Arts Campus (LAC) and the specialized Trades, Technology, and Community Learning (TTC) Campus (formerly PCC).

 Timeline